Eagle Farm Airport: Post war

-After World War II, Ansett ANA and Trans Australia Airlines moved their operations to Eagle Farm on 10 March 1947.
+After World War II, Ansett ANA and Trans Australia Airlines (TAA) moved their operations to Eagle Farm on 10 March 1947.
 Archerfield saw its last airliner operation on 29 May 1949.
 Both airlines used old USAAF igloos as terminals, and an international flights igloo was located between the two.
 In September 1971, the TAA igloo burnt down (suspected by many as deliberate) and TAA then operated from the international igloo until a new domestic terminal opened in 1975.

 By the 1960s, it was clear that the facilities at Eagle Farm were inadequate for a city of Brisbane's size and anticipated growth.
 Many long-haul international services to Asia were required to make an en route stop (e.g., at Darwin), disadvantaging the city to lure prospective carriers and business opportunities.

-As a result, the federal government announced the construction of a new airport to be built north of Eagle Farm.
+As a result, the Federal Government announced the construction of a new airport to be built north of Eagle Farm.
 The Federal Government completed the first compulsory acquisition of nearby houses in 1969, and the process continued for another twelve years.
 The new airport was built by Leighton Contractors, and Brisbane Airport opened in 1988.
 Much of the old Eagle Farm Airport disappeared under the Gateway Motorway.